 Factor 5: The dog insurance company and policy you choose

 This has a big influence on the cost of dog insurance.
-Market leaders such as Petplan, John Lewis, and More Than's dog insurance policies offer up to £12,000 of vet bills cover, as well as enhanced cover for public liability, theft, straying, dental treatment, and even alternative therapies.
+Market leaders such as Petplan, John Lewis Finance, and More Than's dog insurance policies offer up to £12,000 of vet bills cover, as well as enhanced cover for public liability, theft, straying, dental treatment, and even alternative therapies.

 Bought By Many's Complete policy is the most comprehensive on the market and includes up to £15,000 of vet fee cover each year.
 Our other policies offer unique features such as no price increase, money back if you do not claim and cover for pre-existing conditions.
-Find out more about them here.
+Find out more about them and get a quote here.

 How can I reduce the cost of dog insurance?